Hans Gude: Berlin Academy of Art

+Gude also served as a professor at the Berlin Academy of Art from 1880 to 1901, leading the master studio in landscape painting.
+Unfortunately, he attracted few Norwegians to the Berlin Academy because by this time Berlin had been surpassed in prestige in the eyes of young Norwegian artists by Paris.

-In 1880 Gude accepted a position to lead the master studio in landscape painting at the Academy of Art in Berlin, a position which gave him a spot on the academy's Senate.
+His position at the Academy of Art gave him a spot on the academy's Senate.
 The Senate was responsible for upholding "all the artistic interests of the state" and membership was a mark of the highest official recognition of Gude's work.

-In 1895 the Christiania Art Society held a comprehensive retrospective of Gude's works including his paintings, oil studies, watercolors, sketches and etchings.
+In 1895, the Christiania Art Society held a comprehensive retrospective of Gude's works including his paintings, oil studies, watercolors, sketches and etchings.
 When asked what should be shown at the exhibition Gude replied that "[...]perhaps room could be found for studies and drawings; I rather think that these will meet with interest.
 They are also (unfortunately) of greater artistic value."
 By the time of the exhibition Gude had abandoned his previous style of painting large-scale compositions based on studies, and was working in mediums other than oil.
 In Berlin Gude began working more heavily in gouache and watercolor in an effort to preserve the 'freshness' of his art.
-Although Gude did not heavily exhibit his watercolors they still gained admiration from follow painters, including Harriet Backer who said:
+Although Gude did not heavily exhibit his watercolors they still gained admiration from fellow painters, including Harriet Backer who said:

 I believe that if Gude exhibited watercolours and study drawings, he would have the warmest admirers among painters. [...]
 Let it rather happen now, while there can be controversy and a row and some lively discussion about his art[...].